 How does Online Digital Signature work?

-Digital signatures are based on cryptographic technology.
+Online Digital signature is based on cryptographic technology.
 One can generate two mathematically linked keys using an algorithm.
 These keys are called private and public keys.

 To create an online digital signature, signing software creates something called a hash of the electronic data to be signed.
 This hash is then encrypted using the private key.

 The online digital signature consists of this encrypted hash, a hashing algorithm along with some other details.

 You may notice that it is the hash that is encrypted instead of the entire document.

 The reason for this is that a hash function by its nature gives fixed-length value output for any arbitrary input, which is usually much shorter.

 So instead of encrypting a random length document, it is considered easier to encrypt the fixed-length hash.

 This saves time since hashing is much faster than signing.

 What Makes Online Digital Signature Secures?

-The main feature that makes digital signature unique than a handwritten signature is that the hash of any data is unique.
+The main feature that makes online digital signature unique than a handwritten signature is that the hash of any data is unique.

 This inherent feature of hash makes validating the integrity of the data very easy and secure.